songster-sa/aws-developer-associate-notes/readme.md

 - with lambda - env variables
     - AWS_XRAY_CONTEXT_MISSING (default LOG_ERROR)
     - _X_AMZN_TRACE_ID
+- segments - define fields to include in trace
+- subsegments - for granular timing details
+    - when resources dont provide their own segments, u can write subsegments
+    - these are convered to "inferred segments" by x-ray
+- both segments and subsegments may contain :
+    - metadata - for details of objects and array fields
+    - annotations - for indexes for filter expressions

 ## API gateway
 - API vs API gateway